Kong/docs.konghq.com/app/konnect/vitals/overview-dashboard.md

 content_type: reference
 ---

-The Overview Dashboard provides metrics for Services catalogued by Service Hub within a selected time interval for the following two categories:
+The Overview Dashboard provides metrics for Services cataloged by Service Hub within a selected time interval for the following categories:

 * **Traffic**: Total number of HTTP requests.
 * **Errors**: Percentage of failed HTTP requests.